laragento/docs/guidelines-general.md

 ```

 #### DB Attributes
-Are separated by underscores (like they are in the database).
+Are separated by underscores and are lowercase (like they are in the database).
 ```php
 <?php
       $product = Product::first(1);